 - Financial aid forms (if applicable)

 We seek students with excellent grades and look favorably on applicants who exceed the minimum number of high school courses required.
-Honors, advanced, and Advanced Placement courses are strongly encouraged.
+Honors, advanced, and Advanced Placement or International Baccalaureate courses are strongly encouraged.
 Your secondary school recommendations are also important.
 Beyond academic excellence, we look for personal responsibility and integrity and carefully review your talents and background.
 In particular, we look for students who can participate enthusiastically and constructively in the life of the College.
 The Admissions Committee will also carefully consider applications from students whose preparation is unusual and who, for good reasons, do not meet the norms above.

-Common Application Essay Prompts
+Common Application essay prompts

 The choices are as follows:

-- Some students have a background or story that is so central to their identity that they believe their application would be incomplete without it.
+- Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 - The lessons we take from obstacles we encounter can be fundamental to later success.
-Recount a time when you experienced failure.
-How did it affect you, and what lessons did you learn?
+Recount a time when you faced a challenge, setback, or failure.
+How did it affect you, and what did you learn from the experience?

-- Reflect on a time when you challenged a belief or idea.
-What prompted you to act?
-Would you make the same decision again?
+- Reflect on a time when you questioned or challenged a belief or idea.
+What prompted your thinking?
+What was the outcome?